rasagiline (Oral route)

 - For oral dosage form (tablets):

-- Adults—At first, 0.5 mg once a day.
-Your doctor may increase your rasagiline dose to 1 mg once a day .
+- Adults—At first, 0.5 milligram (mg) once a day.
+Your doctor may increase your dose as needed.
+However, the dose is usually not more than 1 mg per day.

 - For oral dosage form (tablets):